 - Personalised push notifications: Mobile push notifications are now supported with robust analytics, delivering messages that are intuitive and personalised.
 With Adobe Mobile Core Service and Adobe Analytics, retailers can create rich audience segments and engage based upon factors such as shopping behaviour and user preferences.
 For instance, a clothing retailer is able to create a segment of shoppers who have purchased gloves, while identifying the next item that this group purchases most, such as a scarf.
 A push notification for a scarf promotion can then be sent to any customer in this segment who hasn’t yet purchased one.

 - Shoppable media experiences for ‘you’: Last year Adobe introduced shoppable media experiences, making it easier for retailers to let customers “shop the look” in a highly visual way.
 Today, Adobe is introducing new shoppable media advancements that enhance the in-store digital experience and offer consumers even more personalisation.
-According to our recent state of content report , consumers agree that images and videos used across online channels and in-store have to be ‘relevant, contextual, and optimised’ to keep them engaged.
+According to our recent state of content report [link to local report or the global one], consumers agree that images and videos used across online channels and in-store have to be ‘relevant, contextual, and optimised’ to keep them engaged.
 Retailers can now easily test and target interactive content in real-time to drive conversions across mobile, social, and in-store.
 Consumers will be presented with a relevant, dynamic experience in real-time based on data such as their location and purchase history.

 - Digital-meets-physical shopping: Adobe is extending its Adobe Experience Manager Screens capabilities to shoppable media, enabling retailers to reach consumers at home, on-the-go or in-store.
 For instance, the banners people have become accustomed to seeing online at home or on their mobile devices, can be displayed in-store on large screens and shoppers can interact and make purchases with this content.